El Niño and Washington DC-Baltimore Winters

 The figures below are composites of average December, January and February (DJF) temperatures and precipitation, as well as seasonal snowfall at Washington, D.C. and Baltimore.
 During El Niño years (independent of strength of episode), both DJF temperatures and precipitation averaged near normal while seasonal snowfall averaged above normal.

 These composites are further broken down by the strength (weak, moderate and strong) of the El Niño episode.
 Based on the small dataset, there appears to be some historical correlation between the strength of the warming in the equatorial Pacific Ocean (i.e., El Niño episode) and seasonal temperatures, precipitation, and snowfall locally at Washington D.C. and Baltimore.
 Weak El Niño winters averaged below normal temperatures and precipitation, while strong El Niño episodes averaged above normal temperatures and precipitation.
 On average, the stronger the El Niño episode, the warmer and wetter the winters have been.
 These findings can partly be linked to a stronger than normal sub-tropical jet that typically occurs during moderate to strong El Niño winters, which would favor more active storm systems from the south that draw warm, moist air northward as opposed to the drier Alberta clippers from the northwest.
-Seasonal snowfall averaged above normal for weak, moderate and strong El Niño episodes.
+Seasonal snowfall averaged above normal, especially for moderate El Niño episodes.

 The box and whisker plots below show the variability in snowfall during El Niño winters.
 The top of the boxes represent the 75th percentile value, meaning 75 percent of winters had snowfall amounts less than that value.
 The bottom of the boxes represent the 25th percentile, meaning 25 percent of winters had snowfall amounts less than that value.
 The top and bottom of the lines represent the maximum and minimum observed winter snowfall values, respectively.
 The stars show the median snowfall amounts.